isomerpages/mlaw-corp/news/press-releases/_posts/2024-09-09-post-CDR Amd Bill Further Strengthens Community and Builds a More Gracious and Harmonious Home for All.md

 ---
-title: CDR Amd Bill Further Strengthens Community and Builds a More Gracious and Harmonious Home for All
+title: The Community Disputes Resolution (Amendment) Bill Further Strengthens Community and Builds a More Gracious and Harmonious Home for All
 permalink: /cdr-amd-bill-further-strengthens-community-and-builds-a-more-gracious-and-harmonious-home-for-all/
 date: 2024-09-09
 layout: post